 Translation: “ Same here.
-Let’s go in the way millions of Indians travel”
+Let’s go in the way millions travel (in India)”

 To add little more to the adventure, the train was late by 4 hrs.
 We met a travel enthusiast on our way and shared our travel experiences.
 Later, we came to know that she is exploring rural India along with her team and have their website for people to experience Indian culture, local food, and stays.
 You can visit the link as below:

 We reached Gokarna at 3.30pm.
 Tired and hungry, and since the first half of the day was consumed in traveling, we were looking for a cheap stay in Gokarna so that we could freshen up, have some food and hit the nearby beach.
 Now all I could imagine is good food.
 I wished to stay in shack facing the beach.
 Since no shack was available in Gokarna, we explored Gokarna beach and started to climb the hill to reach Kudle beach.

 As we climbed the hill, I was no longer feeling hungry.
 My body was recharged with the greenery, the view of the beach from the hill and the noise of the waves hitting the rocks.
 It was enough to satiate my hunger.
 As we continued our climb, the sun was gradually setting, moving more closer to the sea as if wanting to romance with the sea.